aspratle/NERforGovernmentEntities-HackathonforGood/README.md

 ## Features
 - Detailed explanations of EDA.
 - Description of the target criteria.
-- Step-by-step implementation of modeling strategies.
+- Implementation of modeling strategies.
 - Visualizations of model performance and metrics.

 ## Requirements